-- Late work: Assignments for a week will close each Sunday at 11:59 p.m.
-Students may continue to work on homework assignments after the due date but will incur a 1% per day penalty.
-Quizzes will not incur a penalty if done or re-done after their due dates.
-If a test is taken late, then the opportunity to take it twice is eliminated.
-All assignments except the final will close permanently on the Sunday before the final. - Attendance: Regular attendance is required by the college and is beneficial to the learning process.
-However, in an online class attendance is very flexible and therefore needs to be planned.
-Schedule time in your week, preferably every day, to work on math.
-Attendance will be recorded in Brightspace. - Attendance is based on work activity and test completion.
-Students will be marked absent if no work is done in a 7-day period ending Sunday night or when a test is not done by its due date.
-There are 16 attendance checks.
-Students with 4 absences will be dropped.
-If a student is dropped from a linked class, then he/she will be dropped from both courses.
+- ➤ Homework will close each Sunday at 11:59 p.m.
+Students may continue to work on homework assignments after the due date but will incur a 1% per day penalty. - > Quizzes will not incur a penalty if done after their due dates and can be taken multiple times. - If a test is taken late, then the opportunity to take it twice is eliminated and it will be unavailable one week after the due date. - All assignments except the final will close permanently on the day before the final. - ❖ Attendance: Regular attendance is required by the college and is beneficial to the learning process.
+Online class attendance is very flexible and therefore needs to be planned.
+Schedule time in the week, preferably every day, to work on math.
+Attendance will be recorded in Brightspace for online participation. - Attendance is based on online homework, quiz, and test activity.
+Students will be marked absent if no work is done in a 7-day period ending Sunday night.
+There are 5 attendance checks.
+Students with 2 absences will be dropped.

-A student may also be dropped from this class for:
+A student may also be dropped by the instructor for:

-- Never attended...if student does not reply to the DAY ONE email and isn't working. - o Lack of participation...if student misses 2 tests and does not provide excused reasons. - Lack of participation...if student does not work on homework for two consecutive weeks. - Make-up Work: ALL OF THE WORK IN THIS ONLINE CLASS MUST BE DONE.
+- o Never attended: if student does not reply to the DAY ONE email & does no work in MLM. - Lack of participation: if student misses 2 tests and does not provide excused reasons. - Student Requested drops must be requested via student email before 4:30 on June 23. - Make-up Work: ALL OF THE WORK IN THIS ONLINE CLASS MUST BE DONE.
 Penalties are in place for late work (see above).
-NO MAKE-UP TESTS.
 If a serious situation affects a student's progress, the student needs to share that information with the instructor so options may be discussed.